brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 Here's the sublist organized into alphabetical order:

-1. **ITSM-DefaultVBSING.vbs**: Located at `ITSM-Templates\UniqueScripts\`, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
-It encompasses ten distinct configurations:
+1. **ITSM-DefaultVBSING.vbs**: Located at `C:\ITSM-Templates\UniqueScripts\`, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
+To execute, right-click on the script and choose `Run with command prompt`.

+**It encompasses ten distinct configurations:**
    - ***All-Certificates-Install.vbs***: Installs local ADCS, RDS, and WSUS server certificates to establish secure connections using certificates.
 This script must be customized according to your specific requirements.
    - ***CopyDefaultFolders.vbs***: Copies default desktop folders and XML profiles related to desktop appearance and the start button, likely for standardizing the user experience across workstations.
    - ***CopyHosts.vbs***: Protects network connections before installing the antivirus (AV) software, possibly by configuring network settings or adding specific entries to the hosts file.